 The following bursaries and scholarships are available to students in the Visual Arts Program.
 For application forms and more detailed information about bursaries and scholarships please contact Financial Assistance Services or the Visual Arts Department directly.

-Lakeshore Association of Artists Scholarship ($2000 distributed over 4 semesters)
+Lakeshore Association of Artists Scholarship ($500/semester)

 Kirk MacGeachy Memorial Bursary ($500)

 You can download the program planner here